IELTS e-placement test

 C Sighting

-D Speaking
+D Smelling

 What did American scientists do with a recording of elephant calls?

-B Experiment it
+A Experiment it

-C Treat it
+B Treat it

 D Observe it